openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 deflatePending(strm: ZStream): Promise&lt;DeflatePendingOutputInfo&gt;

-Returns the number of bytes and bits of the output that has been generated but has not yet been provided in the available output, using Promise asynchronous return.
-If the operation is successful, the result status, number of output bits, and number of output bytes are returned.
+Returns the number of bytes and bits that has been generated but has not yet been output.
+This API uses a promise to return the result.
+The result state and the umber of output bytes and bits are returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.